Dr-D/learning-c/flex/README.md

 INTEGER, VAL(count), EQUALS, VAL(0), SEMICOLON
 ```

-What the lexer has done is scan the input file and found:
+What the lexer has done is scan the input file splitting it in to parts and found:
  'int' - this is in the list of language specific words so knows it is an INTEGER.
  'count'- this is not a language specific word so is tokenised to a user defined value.
  '=' - is an operator